 Transfer to Reserves

-Appropriations to general reserve for the financial year ended March31 2021 as per standalone and consolidated financial statements are as under: (` In millions)
+Appropriations to general reserves for the financial year ended March31 2021 as per standalone and consolidated financial statements were:

 | ||Standalone ||Consolidated |

 |Net profit for the year ||100609 ||107964* |